 Cocking is a small village in the South Downs National Park, about three miles south of Midhurst in the county of West Sussex.
 It nestles beneath Cocking Down over which the A286 runs south for 8 miles to Chichester, the local cathedral city and county town.
 The South Downs Way runs along the ridge of the Downs above Cocking on its route from Eastbourne in East Sussex to Winchester in Hampshire.
-Hikers and cyclists beating that long distance path can drop down Cocking Hill into the village to see the fascinating History Column and 11th Century Church. whilst there they can refresh themsleves at the Post Office, Moonlight Cottage Tea Rooms or Bluebell pub.
+Hikers and cyclists beating that long distance path can drop down Cocking Hill into the village to see the fascinating History Column and 11th Century Church.
+Whilst there they can refresh themsleves at the Post Office or Moonlight Cottage Tea Rooms.
 They may also want to simply visit Cocking 'just because it's there'.

 There is evidence, in the form of tumuli, of Bronze Age settlement in Cocking.
 The Romans, Saxons, Normans and Cluniac monks were also here while the village is named after Cocca, a Saxon warlord who thought that this was a good place to put down roots.
 The Domesday Book has an entry for Cochinges and at the other end of the time line, you are now reading about Cocking on the World Wide Web.
 If you are interested in the history of the village, look no further than the excellent "A Short History of Cocking" published in 2005 by the Cocking History Group, which can be purchased at the village Post Office, itself situated in an old toll house.
 The current Cocking now finds itself right in the middle of the new South Downs National Park, so although much in Cocking seems timeless, change is continual.

 2001 Census - A document containing five pages of 2001 Census data about Cocking Parish is available for download - click here.